-The conduct of the meeting shall be determined by the chair of the committee.
-The staff in the Office of Academic Educational Affairs shall prepare minutes of the meeting, and issue all correspondence related to the appeal hearing.
+The conduct of any meeting(s) to consider an appeal shall be determined by the chair of the committee.
+The staff in the Office of Academic Educational Affairs shall prepare minutes of the meeting(s), and issue all correspondence related to the appeal.

-In general, the meeting shall proceed as follows:
+In general, meeting(s) for consideration of an appeal shall proceed as follows:

-- In the absence of the student, the committee shall review the case, and related background material.
-At this time the committee may meet with and seek additional information from individuals with specific knowledge of the case (e.g., Section Leader, Associate Dean for Student Affairs, etc.). - The student will then be invited to present the appeal, provide additional relevant information, call witnesses on their behalf, and answer questions from committee members. - After all testimony has been heard, the committee will consider the evidence, recall individuals and seek additional information, if necessary, and render a decision on the appeal.
-Acceptance of an appeal shall require a simple majority vote. - The decision of the committee shall be communicated in writing to the student.
+- The committee shall review the case, and related background material which will be provided to the committee members by the Office of Academic Educational Affairs ahead of the appeal meeting(s).
+The committee may meet with and seek additional information from individuals with specific knowledge of the case (e.g., Section Leader, Associate Dean for Student Affairs, etc.) at any time during the appeals process. - The student will be invited to present their appeal to the committee.
+The student may provide additional relevant information and/or ask individuals to speak on their behalf.
+The student may be asked to answer questions from committee members.